szaumoor/ZSTweaks/README.md

 The effect is pretty underwhelming for a +4 weapon.
 Since it's advertised about defense, the following is added:

 AC bonus improved to 3 (instead of 1) plus 1 against slashing, piercing, and missile weapons.
-5% universal damage resistance.
+5% universal damage resistance & magic resistance.

 **Component 1260:** Make Usuno's Blade slightly more electrically powerful